tdineesh/ActionFirst/README.md

 # ActionFirst
-ActionFirst is the first repo created on 7th September 2022
+# ActionFirst is the first repo created on 7th September 2022.
+# This is a project to practise basic git commands.